 Plans for many new development projects must be approved by the Fire Marshal during the review process.
 The processes in each fire district are different.
 It can be confusing to determine the right person to talk to about a project and to find the right place to submit plans.
-This document is intended to assist applicants in finding the right fire official to talk to about their project and where to submit plans.
+This document is intended to assist applicants in finding the right fire official to talk to about their project and where to submit fire suppression plans.

 Stanislaus County Fire Prevention Fire Code questions contact 209-552-3700.

 As of January 2015; In the interest of being green we started electronic plan submittals.
 Only PDF attachments are accepted.
 Please send these pdf submittals to: moc.ytnuocnats@noitneverperif.

 - Commercial kitchen hood fire protections systems